syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% enhighlight %}
 {% endtabs %}

-To get the selected item in code-behind using the `SelectionChanged` event, follow the code example:
+To get the selected item in a code-behind using the `SelectionChanged` event, follow this code example:
 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}
 public partial class MainPage : ContentPage